silverstripe/silverstripe-s3/README.md

 * Run `composer require madmatt/silverstripe-s3`

 This will install the most recent applicable version of the module given your other Composer requirements.

+**Note:** This currently immediately replaces the built-in local asset store that comes with SilverStripe with one based on S3.
+Any files that had previously been uploaded to an existing asset store will be unavailable (though they won't be lost - just run `composer remove madmatt/silverstripe-s3` to remove the module and restore access).

+## Uninstalling

+* Run `composer remove madmatt/silverstripe-s3` to remove the module.